kameshsampath/argo-hello-world/README.md

 A demo to show case how to deploy the traditional Hello World application using [GitOps](https://www.gitops.tech/).
 The goal of this demo is to get started with GitOps on your laptops, understand its principles etc.,

-For this demo we will be using [ArgoCD](https://argo-cd.readthedocs.io/) as the GitOps platform on Kubernetes.
+The demo will leverage [flamingo](https://github.com/kameshsampath/flamingo) to allow us to use either [FluxCD](https://fluxcd.io) or [ArgoCD](https://argo-cd.readthedocs.io/) as our GitOps platform, leveraging the power of both.

 ## What is Required ?